trans-travel/trans-travel/us/ut.md

    people who have genitals that are too male or too female for the changing room door in publicly owned/controlled changing rooms may not be able to use the appropriate room if their genitals may be exposed.
- * While bathroom usage outside of K12 bathrooms (for bathrooms without shower or changing facilities) is not directly regulated in Utah's law, several laws on indecent exposure and "loitering in a privacy space" could apply to trans people who do not have genitals that match the bathroom's designation AND a birth certificate that match the bathroom's designation.
+ * While bathroom usage outside of educational and state government facilities (for bathrooms without shower or changing facilities) is not directly regulated in Utah's law, several laws on indecent exposure and "loitering in a privacy space" could apply to trans people who do not have genitals that match the bathroom's designation AND a birth certificate that match the bathroom's designation.
 In addition, if using a bathroom other